 Ottawa Humane Society to open new community vet clinic in Vanier

-This future clinic will provide subsidized veterinary care to income-qualified families who would otherwise struggle to afford it.
+This future clinic will provide subsidized veterinary care to eligible families who would otherwise struggle to afford it.
 It will also create a hub for animal well-being through wellness clinics, dog training classes, and expanded support services.

 If you want to know more about this incredible project, visit the website of the Ottawa Humane Society, and click on Community Veterinary Clinic under Ways To Give.